ysiqi618/SPULTRA-for-Low-Dose-CT-Image-Reconstruction/README.md

 # Data:

 We provide a pwls_ep reconstruction image with I0 = 1e4 for initializing the proposed method under the "data" folder.
-To generate the corresponding low-dose data, on can use the code "axial_proj_data_maker.m" with the provided XCAT phantom data "xtrue_crop17-80.mat".
+The code "axial_proj_data_maker.m" is for generating low-dose data with the provided XCAT phantom data "xtrue_crop17-80.mat".

 The pre-learned transform is in the "transform_ost" folder.
 One can reproduce the pre-learned 3D transform using the code "OCTOBOS_LearnTransform3D.m".